Stage 2 Draft / February 26, 2025

 1. Assert: This call to Evaluate is not happening at the same time as another call to Evaluate within the surrounding agent..

-2. Assert: None of module or any of its recursive dependencies have [[Status]] set to evaluating or a status earlier than linked.
+2. Assert: None of module or any of its recursive dependencies have [[Status]] set to evaluating, linking, unlinked, or new.

 3. Assert: module.[[Status]] is one of linked, evaluating-async, or evaluated.